-Choosing the right plumber to perform your drain repair is absolutely critical, and the most important quality for any plumber is having the right tools.
+Choosing the right plumber to perform your drain repair is critical, and the most important quality for any plumber is having the right tools.
 If you need drain repair, you need a plumber who is going to show up to your home in a fully stocked truck, ready to tackle any problem!
 They will also need to be licensed, certified, and trained to use the most modern pipe repair solutions.
 The plumbing industry is becoming more and more advanced every day, and some companies are not keeping up.
-At 3 Mountains, however, we’re always on top of the latest and greatest in plumbing tech.
+At 3 Mountains Plumbing, however, we’re always on top of the latest and greatest in plumbing tech.
 When you call us for drain repair, you’ll have options.

 Here’s what we mean.